jenkinsci/kubernetes-credentials-provider-plugin/docs/examples/README.md

 # Credential Examples

 Credentials are added and updated by adding/updating them as secrets to Kubernetes.
 The format of the Secret is different depending on the type of credential you wish to expose, but will all have several things in common:

-- the label  `"jenkins.io/credentials-type"` with a type that is known to the plugin (e.g. `certificate`, `secretFile`, `secretText`, `usernamePassword`, `basicSSHUserPrivateKey`)
+- the label  `"jenkins.io/credentials-type"` with a type that is known to the plugin (e.g. `certificate`, `secretFile`, `secretText`, `usernamePassword`, `basicSSHUserPrivateKey`, `aws`)
 - an annotation for the credential description: `"jenkins.io/credentials-description" : "certificate credential from Kubernetes"`

 To add or update a Credential just execute the command `kubectl apply -f <nameOfFile.yaml>`

 The raw yaml for the following examples can be found in the GitHub [repository](https://github.com/jenkinsci/kubernetes-credentials-provider-plugin/tree/master/docs/examples)